Briana McDonagh

 Can you add conditions?

 Yes.
 A private sale uses the same standard sale and purchase agreement as any other sale.
-You can add conditions for finance, building inspection, and LIM.
+You can add conditions for finance, building report, and LIM.
 Your lawyer should be involved from the outset to ensure the agreement is correctly prepared.

 Things to watch for